gladdware/qhamlog/README.md

 QHamLog is based on Qt, and should build and run on Windows, Mac, and Linux.
 That said...

-QHamLog has currently only been built under the following setup:
+QHamLog has currently only been built under the following setups:
-* Mac OSX 10.9
+* Mac OSX 10.9 / Qt Creator 2.8.1 / Qt 5.1.1
-* Qt Creator 2.8.1
+* Windows 7 64-bit / Qt Creator 2.8.1 / Qt 5.1.1 (32-bit MinGW)
-* Qt 5.1.1

 If you've successfully built under other setups, please let me know!